 The UNOG Internship Programme is intended for students:

-- enrolled in an advanced degree programme in a graduate school (second university degree or equivalent, or higher) at the time of application;
+- enrolled in, or have completed, a graduate school programme (second university degree or equivalent, or higher); or,

-- or enrolled in the final academic year of a first university degree programme (minimum Bachelor's level or equivalent);
+- enrolled in, or have completed, the final academic year of a first university degree programme (minimum bachelor’s level or equivalent).

 Internships are intended to promote a better understanding of international problems among participants and to provide them with an insight into the work of the United Nations.